| Murkowski Says Energy Bill

 These are all contrary signs as to our nation's security interests

 and our increasing dependence on foreign oil," said Murkowski.
+He said the energy bill does

 contain a host of provisions to develop a comprehensive energy